-The Brokerage Services Agreement and the transactions contemplated thereunder constitute continuing connected transactions of the Company under the Listing Rules.
-As the relevant applicable percentage ratios in respect of the annual caps on an annual basis are less than 5%, and the annual consideration is less than HK\$3 million, the above continuing connected transactions are fully exempt from Shareholders' approval, annual review and all disclosure requirements under Chapter 14A of the Rules Governing the Listing of Securities on the Stock Exchange (the "Listing Rules").
+Significant related party transactions entered by the Group during the year ended 31 March 2023 are disclosed in note 29 to the consolidated financial statements.
+These related party transactions are continuing connected transactions fully exempt from the Shareholders' approval, annual review and all disclosure requirements under Chapter 14A of the Rules Governing the List of Securities on the Stock Exchange (the "Listing Rules").